Rooted in Justice 2024-2025

 GRANT DECISION PROCESS

-Proposals will be reviewed and selected by a panel with a majority of BIPOC leaders.
-Panelists were recruited based on their background in building youth-led programs, connection to urban greening or growing work, lived experience as BIPOC leaders working towards equity, participation in similar programming, and/or experience in community-based philanthropy.
+Proposals will be reviewed and selected by an outside review panel with a majority of BIPOC leaders.
+Panelists will be recruited based on their background in building youth-led programs, connection to urban greening or growing work, lived experience as BIPOC leaders working towards equity, participation in similar programming, and/or experience in community-based philanthropy.

-Grants will be announced by mid-April.
-All applicants are notified of final decisions via email.
+Grants will be announced by the end of April, 2025.
+All applicants will be notified of final decisions via email.
 Proposals that make it into the finalist round will receive feedback from the review panel.
 Organizations approved for funding will be asked to sign a grant contract prior to receiving the funds.

 Quick Timeline: